-We consider two Unruh-DeWitt detectors Alice and Bob that are in different spatial point and are in different status of motion.
-Each detector has the internal degree of freedom $Q$ that interacts with a common scalar field $\Phi$.
-Assuming that Alice is static and Bob is moving (Bob could be uniformly accelerated or moves at constant velocity, we will calculate the solutions for these two cases later).
-The trajectories for Alice and Bob are $z^{\mu}_{A}(t)$ and $ z^{\mu}_{B}(\tau)$ respectively.
-The action for this set up is the following
+We consider two Unruh-DeWitt detectors Alice and Bob that are at different spatial points and in different states of motion.
+Each detector has an internal degree of freedom $Q$ that interacts with a common scalar field $\Phi$.
+Assuming that Alice is static and Bob is moving (Bob could be uniformly accelerated or could move at a constant velocity; we will calculate the solutions for these two cases later).
+The trajectories for Alice and Bob are $z^{\mu}_{A}(t)$ and $ z^{\mu}_{B}(\tau)$, respectively.
+The action for this setup is as follows:

-where $Q_{A}$ and $Q_{B}$ are the internal degrees of freedom for the detector Alice and Bob, they are assumed to be two identical harmonic oscillators with mass $m_{0}=1$ with the bare natural frequency $\Omega_{0}$\cite{LCH2008}. \\ Assuming that the coupling between the detectors and the field is turned on at the moment when $t=\tau=0 $ ($t$ is the proper time for Alice and $\tau$ is the proper time for Bob), the state of this combined system is a direct product of a quantum state $|q_{A},q_{B}\rangle$ for Alice and Bob's detectors $Q_{A}$ and $Q_{B}$ and Minkowski vacuum $|0_{M}\rangle$ for the field $\Phi$,
+where $Q_{A}$ and $Q_{B}$ are the internal degrees of freedom for the detectors Alice and Bob.
+They are assumed to be two identical harmonic oscillators with mass $m_{0}=1$ with the bare natural frequency $\Omega_{0}$\cite{LCH2008}. \\ If we assume that the coupling between the detectors and the field is turned on at the moment when $t=\tau=0 $ ($t$ is the proper time for Alice and $\tau$ is the proper time for Bob), the state of this combined system is a direct product of a quantum state $|q_{A},q_{B}\rangle$ for Alice's and Bob's detectors $Q_{A}$ and $Q_{B}$ and Minkowski vacuum $|0_{M}\rangle$ for the field $\Phi$,

-here $\left|\right. q^{}_A, q^{}_B \left.\right>$ is taken to be a squeezed Gaussian state with minimal uncertainty, represented in the Wigner function as
+Here $\left|\right. q^{}_A, q^{}_B \left.\right>$ is taken to be a squeezed Gaussian state with minimal uncertainty, represented in the Wigner function as